LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting: LiDAR Gaussian Splatting

 \textit{$\mathbb{F}_\rho$, Intensity MLP: }The definition of $\mathbb{F}_\rho$ is as follows:

-where $\varphi$ stands for the frame related latent code.
-We have effectively considered the attenuation of intensity in the real world, which is related to the incident angle and the distance of the laser beam.
-And introducing latent code to encode the influence of materials or weather.
+where we found MLP achieves better deduction than Spherical Harmonics when an input direction $\mathbf{d}'$ and the distance-of-flight $d$ is given (See \Cref{tab:ablation}).

 \textit{$\mathbb{F}_{r}$, Ray-drop MLP: } We additionally use $\mathbb{F}_{r}$ to learn about ray-drop probability, which means that laser beam do not return a value.
-Ray-drop is a sensor-independent phenomenon, and it usually exists in blind spots at close range and unmeasurable far range.
-Therefore, the input of the network contains information on view direction $\mathbf{d}$.
-Even some ray-drop caused by noise and motion have the randomness of independent frames, so it is necessary to introduce frame related latent codes $\varphi$ to fit them:
+The phenomenon of ray-drop usually exists in blind spots at close range and unmeasurable far range.
+Only in rare cases, the attenuation of laser caused by special materials can also exhibit ray-drop.
+Therefore, the input of the network contains information on view direction $\mathbf{d}'$, feature vector $\mathbf{v}_\xi$ for each Gaussian and distance $d$:

 \textit{$\mathbb{F}_{\alpha}$, Opacity MLP: } Similar with the previous method~\cite{Kerbl20233dgs}, we have also set up an opacity network $\mathbb{F}_{\alpha}$, as: